porscheinformatik/anti-mapper/README.md

 **Grumpy one:** _"It will never map my lists the right way!"_

 **Happy one:** _"It will.
 It uses a diff-algorithm for lists and reuses entities for Hibernate's sake.
-The is not reason_ not to use it, but if you want, you can still do it."_
+It can even handle_ _deleted flags.
+There is no reason not to use the list mappings.
+But the best thing is: if you want to implement it in_ _your style, it does not hinder you to do it."_

 ## Basic Concepts